Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 You will need to gather the following documents along with the signed forms and filing fees:

-- Proof of U.S. citizen status.
-Depending on how you became a citizen, you should make a copy of your birth certificate, passport, certificate of naturalization, or Form FS-20 (Report of Birth Abroad of a United States Citizen).
+- Proof of your U.S. citizenship.
+Depending on how you became a citizen, you should make a copy of your birth certificate, passport, certificate of naturalization, Form FS-20 (Report of Birth Abroad of a United States Citizen), or certificate of citizenship.

 - Proof of your sibling relationship: In most cases of blood-related siblings, all that you need to provide here are a copy of your and your sibling’s birth certificates listing your common parent(s).
 If you have the same father but different mothers, you’ll also need to provide certificates showing the various marriages’ termination and formation.
 For a step-sibling, you’ll need to provide a marriage certificate showing that the relevant marriage took place before both of your 18th birthdays.
 For an adopted sibling, include the adoption certificate(s).
 See the USCIS instructions to Form I-130 for details.